whyliuxing/reverse-engineering-journal/README.md

 * LD_PRELOAD is an environment variable that says “whenever you look for a function name, look in me first”

 #### *12/17/16 (Random Number Generator)*
 * Randomness requires a source of entropy, which is a sequence of bits that is unpredictable.
-This source of entropy can be from OS observing this internal operations or ambient factors
+This source of entropy can be from OS observing its internal operations or ambient factors
-* Suppose the first input to our algorithm came from a legitimate source of entropy, such as the ones described in the previous section; we'll call this value the seed.
-Now suppose that our algorithm was designed in such a way that it generated a sequence that had the following properties:
-  + At each step, our seed value is used as input to a calculation.
-The result of that calculation is returned from our algorithm and it becomes our new seed value, so that it becomes the input to our next calculation
-  + If the algorithm is used to generate a long sequence of values, that sequence will satisfy statistical tests of randomness (i.e., it will demonstrably "appear" to be random) and will have a long periodicity (i.e., it will be a long time before the sequence begins to repeat)
+* This source of entropy is call the seed
-* Such algorithms are known as pseudorandom generators, because while their output isn't random, it nonetheless passes statistical tests of randomness.
+* Algorithms using OS's internal operations or ambient factors as seed are known as pseudorandom generators, because while their output isn't random, it nonetheless passes statistical tests of randomness.
 As long as you seed them with a legitimate source of entropy, they can generate fairly long sequences of random values without the sequence repeating

 #### *12/28/16 (Useful Python for RCE)*
 * chr: hex/int to ASCII